 Office Administrators are typically expected to have a higher level of knowledge and experience, while Administrative Assistants are typically expected to have a more general knowledge of administrative tasks.

-The role of an Office Administrator and Administrative Assistant are both important for the functioning of an office.
+The roles of an Office Administrator vs Administrative Assistant are both important for the functioning of an office.
 While the job duties of each position may overlap, the requirements for each are quite different.

 Office administrators typically require a minimum of a Bachelor’s degree in either business, management, or a related field.
 They should also have at least three years of administrative experience in an office setting.